CITIZEN Chronometer CR1507051 Steel 31 Jewels

 2 Wire/Bank Transfer

-*We have U.S bank account and European bank account.
+*We have U.S/Singapore/EU/UK bank account.
 So you don't need to transfer internationaly.

 Normally,Item will be shipped in 1-2 working days after payment received.